Values in Action

 This is not something that we have done before.
 It’s a new approach to building the kind of health service we all want - from the inside out - making the health service a better place for staff, patients and service users.
 It’s going to take all of us - from all grades, roles, disciplines and backgrounds - working together to change our health service for the better.

-We have learned that there is a significant appetite amongst staff to support and lead this movement throughout the health service.
-Values in Action is now also underway within the National Divisions, Dublin North City and County (DNCC) and with Doctors (NCHDs).
+Values in Action is now also underway in Dublin North City and County (DNCC) and with Doctors (NCHDs).